Juliusfrank11/VicII-Save-File-Docs/save_docs.md

 Two values indicating fort level.
 Maybe current and max fort level for when forts are still in construction?

 Unlike most decimals there are only three decimal spaces specified in this array.

-## `Railroad`
+## `Railroad` (Array of Decimals)

 As above, but for railroads

-## POP Data Structure

-POPs are seperately indexed by POP type.
-Right now, the pop structures are listed seperately in case any of them have keys that are unique
+## `life_rating` (int)

+Life rating of the province

+## `infrastructure` (Decimal)

+Infrastructure of the province.
+Unlike most decimals, this value is only specified to three decimal places

+## `last_imigration` (date)

+Presumably, the date that an individual (or Pop?) last immigrated to the province.
+The typo is intentional: that's how it is in the save file.

+## `last_controller_change` (date)

+Presumably, the province was last occupied/unoccupied.

+## `crime` (int)

+Type of crime in province

+TODO: Document correpondense

-## `aristocrats` (Array of keys-value) pairs
+## `party_loyalty` (Array of key-value pairs)

+Loyalty to a specific _ideology_ rather than party, despite the name

+Has a string-valued `ideology` to specify ideology and decimal-valued `loyalty_value` to specify the value.

+## POP Data Sub-Structure

+POPs are separately indexed by POP type, define within the array that defines the provinces the pop is located in.
+So every unique POP in a province has a separate Array to define them within the province structure.

+Except for `artisans`, pops seem to share the same keys.

+Note: Craftsmen are called `labourers` in save file structure

 ### `id` (int)

-UNCLEAR, prehaps every pop has unique ID
+UNCLEAR, perhaps every pop has unique ID

 ### `size` (int)

-The amount of people in the pop
+The number of people in the pop

-### Culture/Religion
+##3 Culture/Religion

 Culture and relgion is specified in a very strange way, it so done by making the culture the key and the religion the value.
 For example, to make a pop